Arm-China/Compass_Unified_Parser/readme.md

-# Compass Unified Parser(CUP)
+# Compass Unified Parser

 Compass Unified Parser is designed for converting mutil-framework models to a float Intermediate Representation (IR), which aligns with the standard IR definition of Arm China Zhouyi AIPU Neural Network (NN) compiler.

-## CUP process flow and design philosophy
+## Parser process flow and design philosophy
-The main objective of CUP is to convert a trained model to a float IR feeding to OPT(optimizer).
+The main objective of Parser is to convert a trained model to a float IR feeding to OPT(optimizer).
 Below is the process flow of the parser.

 1. A model will be feeded in by an unified configuration file.
 2. The entry point: Configuration reader will parse the config file, and dispatch the job to a supported reader.